yrgo28/terminal-pyde/README.md

-PYDE

-A minimal way to manage your python projects.
+#PYDE, a minimal way to manage your python projects.

 STEPS: